-Apart from core PE, these subjects will be delivered through Global Learning lessons or as part of other curriculum areas.
+Core PE will be delivered as a timetabled lesson (in the same way as all students have studied PE during Y7-9).
+Computing will be delivered during reflection time.
+The remaining subjects will be delivered through Global Learning lessons or as part of other curriculum areas.
 Please see pages 12-13 (red heading) for more information.